 Studying abroad or studying away on exchange occurs when you and student from another university trade places - not always at the same time, but often within the same year or next year.
 An exchange agreement allows each university to charge its outgoing student a fee that is close to home university tuition.
 Since our international exchange partner universities tend to be on the semester system, we charge you a fee that is close to the semester rate of in-state Western tuition for each semester you’re abroad.

-This makes exchange one of the most affordable types of study abroad.
+This makes exchange one of the most affordable types of studying abroad or studying away.

 Students are expected to meet all requirements listed by the host institution.
-This includes advanced ability in the language of instruction, GPA, specific course requirements, and class standing.
+This may include advanced proficiency in the language of instruction, GPA, specific course requirements, and class standing.

-For exchange advising, please contact Dan Lindeman.
+For advising, please contact Dan Lindeman.

 International Student Exchange Program

 WWU EdAbroad has partnered with ISEP, a non-profit organization, since 1983 to break down financial and academic barriers and make study abroad accessible and affordable for everyone.

 - ISEP offers an impressive and affordable array of programs among a global community of nearly 350 universities and colleges in more than 50 countries.

 - Students can participate in semester-long or full-year programs for any field of study, as well as service learning and internship programs.